WilleBerg/lprq-rs/README.md

 # lprq-rs
 lprq-rs is a Rust implementation of the [LPRQ](https://dl.acm.org/doi/abs/10.1145/3572848.3577485).
-It is a very fast concurrent lock-free queue, outperforming most, if not all, other Rust concurrent queues.
+It is a very fast concurrent lock-free queue, outperforming most, if not all, other popular Rust concurrent queues at higher thread counts.

 ## Usage
 ```rust